lucasgsa/AndroidMusicPlayerKPNz/README.md

 <img src="./pics/pic_notification.png" width="430" height="116">

-*If u wanna test, u can download the alpha in the "./apk" directory.*
+*If you want to test, you can download the alpha in the "./apk" directory.*

 **Version: 1.0.0**